MateusPincho/Calibration-Mocap/README.md

 For applications dealing with measurements, the camera calibration step is necessary.
 To proceed, know how the camera reconstruct the scene it's required.

 ## How procede with camera calibration
-First, take pictures of a know object.
-The commun is to use a plannar calibration target which the features are know.
+First, choose a know geometry object.
+For example, use a flat calibration target which the features are know.
 - In other words, the points of the target are know in the world coordinate system.
+- The commun is choose a chessboard or a circle grids, but ArUco Markers works as well.

+Second, take pictures of it in differents poses.
+- The pictures must have the calibration target in different positions and orientations
+- 20 pictures is more than necessary.

+Third, correlate the image points with the world points of the calibration target.
+After this, the projection matrix is discovered and the camera calibration is finished!

+## How I know my calibration was corrected?

 ### How I can improve my results?